-With Valentine’s Day just around the corner, we got to thinking about power couples.
+With Valentine’s Day upon us, we got to thinking about power couples.
 Not John Legend and Chrissy Teigen or David and Victoria Beckham, but aesthetic treatments that go hand in hand, spurring each other on to promote more impressive results than if they were alone.

 No one knows better than Dr Sophie Shotter of The Illuminate Skin Clinic in Kent, who is famed for her combination treatments.
 Her Glow Lift, which combines hydrating Profhilo, with lifting fillers as well as the Tri-Lift which involves one of the most cutting edge radiofrequency and microneedling machines Profound which works to tighten on the lower face, with fillers to lift the upper face.
 These are the treatments that, according to Sophie, work all the better when paired with another, as well as those that should be kept well apart.

 For firmer skin: Profound or ultherapy and dermal fillers

 Profound is lifting treatment that combines microneedling and radiofrequency , providing a lifting effect by tightening the skin.
 Ultherapy (using ultrasound, but no needles) is another example of this type of lifting treatment.
 Using dermal fillers in tandem with a lifting treatment restores the structure underneath the surface of the skin so you get far better results.
 “Not only are you tightening the skin’s structure, but you’re also improving the framework for it to sit better," explains Dr Sophie.

 For ultra-glowing skin: Hydrafacial and Profhilo